 As a prepare for this next phase, I am regularly allowing my grief its freedom and voice, to avoid damming it up and turning into resentment, which is basically unprocessed emotion.
 Resentment surely not, no way.
 My thoughts wander to the mother in law’s tongue, or otherwise known as the snake plant.
 How did our society name a plant as such?
 Coincidence?
 My hunch is that mothers feel deeply and unless we find a healthy release, these emotions can warp into all kinds of bitterness.
 There is no way I want to be that kind of mother in law, let alone elder or role model.

 So you’ll find me, writing it out and spending this renewed free time feeding my soul’s needs.
 Dancing the ouchy bits and joy, two sides of the same coin, and by golly the joy when I see glimpses of the men my children will become.
 Thank you life for granting me this privilege to be their mother, and its gifts of pain and pleasure to experience.
 I pray keep them safe, but as life shows us all the road we must travel, they will need to stumble in order to grow, and feel pain in order to love.
 The great paradox, and I will be quietly here should they ever want or need me.

 Crows surround us in the valley.
-These distinct caw is heard upon waking and thorough out the day.
+Their distinct caw is heard upon waking and through out the day.
 A murder moves from the top hill to the larger Bunyas in the lower plateaus from morning to night.